magento/merchdocs/src/stores/stores-menu.md

 ### Settings

-Manage the hierarchy of [websites, stores, and store views]({% link stores/stores-all-stores.md %}) in your Adobe Commerce installation, and all [configuration settings]({% link stores/configuration-overview.md %}).
+Manage the hierarchy of [websites, stores, and store views]({% link stores/stores-all-stores.md %}) in your Adobe Commerce or Magento Open Source installation, and all [configuration settings]({% link stores/configuration-overview.md %}).
 In addition, you can set up the [Terms and Conditions]({% link sales/terms-and-conditions.md %}) of a sale, and manage [order status settings]({% link sales/order-status-custom.md %}).

 ### Inventory